PipedreamHQ/pipedream/docs/docs/nodejs20-faq-2024-02/README.md

 **Using a Pipedream action**:

-1. If given the option, update the action to the latest version by clicking the "Update" button on the workflow step.
+1. If given the option, update the action to the latest version by clicking the "Update" button in the workflow step.

     ![Update Action Button](https://res.cloudinary.com/pipedreamin/image/upload/v1705519996/update-action-button-postgresql_aadmqm.png)